tgallagher2017/html-enhancing-webcomponents/README.md

 ```

 The above code seems fine, but the problem is that if I'm someone who knows how to design pages but not that great with
 Javascript, I now have to learn more Javascript and program HTML inside Javascript.
-I also loss direct access to the
+I also lose direct access to the
 styling.
 I also have a hard time changing the 'toggle' to an icon.

 On the other hand, if I take the enhancing approach, I can put the password field directly into the HTML and I have greater access to